jonaspauleta/laravel-chat/README.md

 ## Additional Configuration:

 - If you encounter any issues or need further configuration, please refer to the official Laravel and Inertia documentation.
-- Feel free to modify the application to suit your specific requirements.